treeder/flaregun-starter/README.md

 make run
 ```

-Now we can modify things to make it your own.
+Now you can modify things to make it your own.

 ## Database